sarahfuchi/Data-Science/Advanced data science (NLP, computer vision, deep neural nets)/README.md

 <a id="ch90"></a>
 # References
-I would like to express gratitude for the following resources, and thank developers for the inspiration:
+Thank you for the following resources and the developers for their inspiration.

 * [Monet CycleGAN Tutorial](https://www.kaggle.com/code/amyjang/monet-cyclegan-tutorial) - Indepth dive to Cyclegan steps.
 * [Instance vs Batch Normalization](https://www.baeldung.com/cs/instance-vs-batch-normalization) -  Normalization (IN) and Batch Normalization (BN) overview.